 Companies like Legacy Box offer similar services.
 Simply mail your VHS tapes in, and they’ll provide you with DVDs, downloadable digital files, or a thumb drive filled with all of your memories, plus the original tapes in return.
 Prices start at $59, which includes conversion of two tapes.

 Using a VHS-DVD combo or separate VCR and DVD burner

 If you’ve got a ton of videos to transfer, you may want to take on the job yourself to save some green.
-The best way to convert on your own is with a VHS-DVD combination player.
+The best way to convert on your own is with a VHS-DVD combination player/recorder.
 Today, these are outdated and can be hard to find.
-You can find dinosaur models online if you look hard enough — try searching “combo deck” or “VHS DVD player” on sites like Amazon or eBay, or even Craigslist — but these will typically run you $100 or more (and take forever to ship), so it’ll only be worth it if you’ve got a sizable tape collection.
+You can find dinosaur models online if you look hard enough — try searching “combo deck” or “VHS DVD recorder” on sites like Amazon or eBay, or even Craigslist — but these will typically run you $100 or more (and take forever to ship), so it’ll only be worth it if you’ve got a sizable tape collection.

 Next is the transfer process.
 Pop a tape into the VCR and a blankor (some units only accept one of these formats, so double-check that) into the DVD player, then begin the transfer process.
 The method differs between models, but it should be relatively straightforward.
 You may need to follow the manufacturer’s instructions, but most manuals can be found through a Google search if your components didn’t come with them.

 Pro tip: It’s always smart to clean your equipment and the tapes you’ll be transferring.
 The efficacy of different cleaning methods is a point of contention, but the simplest way is to open the cassette encasing and carefully remove any visible dust or dirt using a soft cloth or cotton swab.
 You might also consider cleaning your VCR’s heads by using a.